When additional funds are needed to cover damages resulting from a car accident after settlement, the claims are known as supplemental claims.

 Because it is difficult and sometimes impossible to completely assess injury and damages immediately following a car accident, most supplemental claims are paid quickly without dispute because insurance companies are very aware of these issues and prompt follow up is the norm.

-Use the FREE tool above by entering your ZIP code to get started!
+Are you ready to Use the FREE tool above by entering your ZIP code to get started!

 Supplemental Claim for Property Damage